 3. Entertainment, shows and character greetings are returning in modified form.

-4. More and more restaurants are reopening, but they're still operating at lower capacity.
+4. More and more restaurants are reopening, but they may have modified or updated menus.

 5. Mobile Order is a must-do.